Masters Programs

 6. Deficiency course/s will be treated as non-credit and qualifying course/s for which student will also pay extra dues as per fee policy.
 Those course/s will neither be mentioned in student’s final transcript nor will be included for calculation of CGPA.
 However, the student may obtain his/her a separate transcript for completion of deficiency course/s.

-Note: The student will submit his/her publication from his/her thesis research work and submit to his/her supervisor.
-Final defense will be held after the submitted publication of student will be notified as “Under Review” or “Under Consideration” by a journal.
-It will be compulsory for graduate students to include his/her Supervisor’s name in his/her publication.
+Note: The student will submit his/her publication from his/her thesis research work and submit it to his/her supervisor.
+The final defense will be held after the submission of the publication in HEC recognized journal.
+It will be compulsory for a graduate student to include his/her supervisor’s name in his/her publication.

 Merit Criteria: